andrewchungxam/XamarinTestCloudReference/README.md

 Guide created for TFS/VSTS with a lot of simple guides: https://www.visualstudio.com/en-us/docs/build/steps/test/xamarin-test-cloud

+SOMETMES YOU NEED TO DOWNLOAD THE ANDROID APP ON YOUR DEVICE (FOR EXAMPLE TO ACCESS AN APP FROM THE GOOGLE PLAY STORE):
+Connect your device to your Mac.
+Open Terminal:
+Go here:
+cd ~/Library/Developer/Xamarin/android-sdk-macosx/platform-tools

+NOTE //
+Do not go here (use adb tools above):
+(NOT THIS) cd ~/Library/Android/sdk/platform-tools (NOT THIS)

+Look for your package:
+(notice the use of the "./" before command to use a local command vs a global command).

+List your 3rd-party packages
+./adb shell pm list packages -f -3

+Or skip ahead and use this:
+./adb shell pm path your-package-name.
+./adb shell pm path com.myCompanyApp.android

+OUTPUT WILL LOOK LIKE THIS:
+package:/data/app/XX.XX.XX.apk=YY.YY.YY
+FROM ABOVE - YOU WANT THIS:
+/data/app/XX.XX.XX.apk

+FOR ANDROID VERSIONS BELOW 7.0//
+THEN THIS:
+(GENERAL COMMAND) ./adb pull full/directory/of/the.apk (Example of SPECIFIC COMMAND) ./adb pull /data/app/com.myCompanyApp.android-1/mybase.apk

+FOR ANDROID VERSIONS BELOW 7.0+
+(GENERAL COMMAND)adb shell cp /data/app/com.theCompanyName.android-1/base.apk /storage/emulated/0/Download
+(GENERAL COMMAND)adb pull /storage/emulated/0/Download/base.apk

+NOW YOUR APK FILE WILL DOWNLOAD THE DIRECTORY WHERE YOU ARE RUNNING YOUR COMMANDS:
+In this case - it will be called base.apk

+IN TERMINAL - you can type the following to open a FINDER WINDOW and then copy your new file base.apk to the directory of your choosing: open .

 -------

 Thank you to JWhite, Mahdi, Brandon, June, Mike Watson, Brad, AdamB, and Ian Leatherbury